College of Graduate Studies

 ii.
 The duties of the Curriculum Committee shall be:

-2. to review all changes to existing graduate degree programs and in graduate course title, credit hours, and catalogue description, and to recommend action to GC when changes are considered significant by the committee.
+2. to review all changes to existing graduate degree programs and in graduate course title, credit hours, and catalogue description, and to recommend action to Graduate Council when changes are considered significant by the committee.

 B. Membership Committee

-Section 7.
-The standing committees of GC holding meetings within the nine-month academic year (August - May) shall be the following:
+SECTION 7.
+The standing committees of Graduate Council holding meetings within the nine-month academic year (August – May) shall be the following:

 A. Graduate Student Affairs Committee